ToolJet/ToolJet/docs/docs/widgets/calendar.md

 This event is fired when the user clicks on `Today`, `Next` or `Back` buttons on the calendar.
 The corresponding date to which the user navigated, will be exposed as `currentDate`.

+#### On View Change

+This event is fired when a different view is selected by the user.
+The current view is exposed as `currentView`.